Paula Tesoriero MNZM

 Paula Tesoriero MNZN, Secretary for Disabled People, Chief Executive, Whaikaha – Ministry of Disabled People & Former Paralympian

-Emma Powell, Chief Executive Officer, Te Puna Aonui, the Departmental Executive Board for the Elimination of Family Violence and Sexual Violence
+Emma Powell, Chief Executive Officer, The Centre for Family Violence and Sexual Violence Prevention

 Prashant Bakshi, Deputy Chief Executive Officer and Corporate Services, NZQA